BLOG / SPRING CLEANING TIPS TO PREVENT PEST INFESTATIONS

 March 24, 2016

-Categories: Common Pests, Carpenter Ants, Spiders, Cockroaches, Mice and Rats, Lady Bugs, Infestations
+Categories: Common Pests, Carpenter Ants, Spiders, Cockroaches, Mice and Rats, Lady Bugs, Pantry Pests, Infestations, Silverfish and Firebrats

 Spring is finally here!

 Even though we likely have not seen the last of the snow in Ontario, we definitely can expect some lasting warmer weather in the weeks ahead.
-This means that it’s time for homeowners to start preparing and tackling their spring cleaning ‘to-do’ lists.
+This means that it’s time for homeowners and businesses to start preparing and tackling their Spring cleaning ‘to-do’ lists.

-Did you know that spring cleaning can dramatically reduce the chances of an infestation rodents or insects in your home?
-Hot spots for possible troublesome invasion of common pests include both inside your home (kitchen, bathroom, and basement) and outside your home.
+Did you know that spring cleaning can dramatically reduce the chances of an infestation rodents or insects in your home or business?
+Hot spots for possible troublesome invasion of common pests include both inside (kitchens, bathrooms, basements and storage areas) and outside.

-Here are some spring cleaning pest control tips for how you can target your spring cleaning efforts to help keep your home free of unwanted pests.
+Here are some spring cleaning pest control tips for how you can target your spring cleaning efforts to help keep your homeor business free of unwanted pests.

-Take a walk around your home's perimeter to identify areas where pests may aggregate or gain entry to your home.
+Take a walk around your home or business perimeter to identify areas where pests may aggregate or gain entry.
 Here are common areas to check and address:

 Fix any ripped window and door screens, weather stripping and any loose mortar around the foundation or windows.